Posted on January 29, 2016 and last updated on April 05, 2026

 • Difficulty: easy

 Directions: Calderwood is on Flying Point Road near the Brunswick town line.
-Trailheads on both sides of the road are indicated by small signs on posts.
-Park on the shoulder of Flying Point Road.
-For a larger parking area, park on nearby Chase Reserve, east on Flying Point Road.
+Park in the large parking lot on the south side of Flying Point Road.
+There’s also a parking area at the Chase Reserve trailhead.